Flone-dnb/FBugReporter/README.md

 If you want to integrate FBugReporter into your Godot game, just clone/download this repository and run each script (the order does not matter), they will setup everything for you.

+Once everything is done.
+Your project will have new files, our main interest is `reporter.gd` file, it uses premade `reporter.tscn` scene to send reports, you can customize everything as you want, you can even delete these files and start making all from scratch.
+But now let's focus on sending your first report.

+First up, start `server_monitor` that was installed using `install_server.go`, it will generate `server_config.ini` file.
+This file contains server configuration that can be customized.
+Note that in order for changed values to be applied `server_monitor` restart is required.
+Now, in `server_config.ini` look for the parameter `port_for_reporters`.
+You need to put this value into `reporter.gd` file.
+In your Godot project find `reporter.gd` and look for `_ready()` function inside of it.
+There will be a line that looks something like this: `reporter.set_server("localhost", 21580)`.
+Now change the second argument of `set_server` function to your `port_for_reporters` from `server_config.ini`.
+That's it!
+Start `server_monitor`, run generated `reporter.tscn` scene from your project and send your first report!

+In order to view reports you first need an account.
+Run `database_manager` that was installed using `install_server.go`.
+After `database_manager` is started, type command `add-user <your name>` (for example, `add-user john`).
+You will then be asked about new user's privileges and will receive new user's password, remember it.
+Exit from `database_manager` using `exit` command.
+Open up `client` application that was installed using `install_client.go`.
+We now need to enter server information.
+For `server` type `localhost`, for `port` type value `port_for_clients` from `server_config.ini` (not `port_for_reporters`!), for `username` type the username you used in `add-user` command, for `password` use password that you received in `database_manager`.
+Now try to login, you will go through the first login process and will setup your new password and OTP.
+After everything is done you will see reports that the server received from your game!

+The database that stores all information (reports, registered users, attachments and etc.) is called `database.db3` and it was generated when you run `server_moninor` for the first time.
+If you want to backup your database you just need to copy this `database.db3` file - there are no other dependencies, just make a copy of your `database.db3` file and that's it - that's your backup.

 # How to Update

 If you want to update FBugReporter you need to update everything (reporter, client, server).
 For this just clone/download this repository with updated code and run each script again,